Just like the Disney parks, there’s a lot to learn about Disney cruising. Sail your first time like a pro with these Disney cruise tips.

 Each family receives a boarding card with a group number on it and listens to be called for boarding the ship.
 Guests enter the Mickey shaped tunnel to board the ship and have a chance to stop and take a family photo first.

 The Key to the World Cards

-Teens old enough for Vibe can go to there to replace their Key to the World Card with a special VIBE Key to the World Card that is specially accessed so they can enter the teen area.
+Teens can replace their Key to the World Card with a VIBE Card for the teen area.

 Tweens who participate in Edge activities receive a special sticker on their cards.

 We boarded the ship at 11:30 with our day bag since our luggage would not be guaranteed until 6pm, and our staterooms around 4pm.

 (We received both earlier, however).
 Most families run to Cabanas, the ship’s buffet restaurant, but it gets crowded very quickly.
 Other families run straight to the AquaDuck waterslide.

 We opted for a serene sit-down lunch in the designated dining room, which was Enchanted Garden.

 Concierge guests head to the Concierge lounge where there is a food display and a welcome toast waiting for them.
 Their cabins are typically ready first around 1pm.